The Qualifying exam and advancement to candidacy

-- Contact your committee chair and members at least 1-2 months before you expect to take the oral exam to arrange a date and time.
-Finalize the time and location for the exam, then book a room and make sure you will have the appropriate av equipment for your presentation.
+- Contact your committee chair and members at least 2 months before you expect to take the oral exam to arrange a date and time for the exam and the pre-qual.
+Finalize the time and location for both, then book a room and make sure you will have the appropriate AV equipment for your presentation.

 - Remember to bring the appropriate paperwork to the oral examination for your committee to sign.

 - You are suggested to apply for the masters degree "on the way" to PhD, which should be done at the same time as filing the paperwork for the qualifying exam.

 - In addition, please ensure that your committee chair fills out the following assessment and that it is emailed to the Graduate Coordinator and copied to the Graduate Group Chair.